 Making nut milks at home is something that so many people (including myself) have deemed too complicated or requiring too much effort.
 I mean, why make your own when you can just buy all the non-dairy milks at the grocery stores these days?

-Umm, well because this might even be easier than buying it in the store, bringing it home, and popping off that tab that annoys me for no specific reason.
-No annoying tabs with this EASY, SO INCREDIBLY EASY, cashew milk.
+Umm, well because this might even be easier than buying it in the store, bringing it home, and popping off that tab.
+EASY, SO INCREDIBLY EASY, cashew milk.
 Also - unlike a lot of the store bought milks, this isn't just watered down nut milk with preservatives and other ingredients added in.

 Actually, you will only need literally 2 ingredients - cashews and water.
 And water doesn't even usually count as an ingredient.
 I suppose you might add a pinch of salt like I suggest, but come on - cashews, water, and salt.
 Is this too good to be true?

 You'll just need a high-speed blender like a Vitamix or Blendtec or even a NutriBullet would probably work great.